 - Granted, and information is disclosed; or,

-If a Pitchess motion is granted, and the judge finds records relevant to a defendant’s defense, the records are not typically turned over.
-Rather, the judge provides the defendant the name and contact information of anyone that previously filed a complaint against the officer.15
+If a court grants a Pitchess motion, and the judge finds records relevant to a defendant’s defense, the records are not typically turned over.
+Rather, the judge provides the defendant the name and contact information of anyone that previously filed a complaint against the officer.16

 The defendant’s attorney then contacts those persons to interview them about the facts and can present them as possible witnesses.

-However, if the parties are unavailable, or they cannot be found, then the defendant can obtain the actual records of an earlier complaint.16
+However, if the parties are unavailable or not findable, then the defendant can obtain the actual records of an earlier complaint.17

-Please also note that if the judge orders disclosure of the officer’s personnel records, but the agency that keeps the records refuses to comply with the court’s orders, then the charges against the defendant must be dismissed.17
+Please also note that if the judge orders disclosure of the officer’s personnel records, but the agency that keeps the records refuses to comply with the court’s orders, then the state must dismiss the charges against the defendant.18

 A defendant can always use the California criminal appeals process if he is unsuccessful with his Pitchess motion.